 One of my favorite ways to come up with new recipes is by taking restaurant favorites and recreating them at home.
 This is exactly what I did with this Boscaiola Sauce!

 Our favorite Italian restaurant in San Diego is Buona Forchetta.
-They have the most incredible pizzas, homemade pastas and sauces!
+They have the most incredible pizzas, homemade pastas and sauces.
 We actually love their food so much that we hired them to cater our wedding!
 Our favorite dish to order at the restaurant is their homemade pasta with boscaiola sauce.

-Up until eating at Buona Forchetta, I had never heard of boscaiola sauce, but when the sweet Italian waiter described the sauce with his heavy Italian accent, I couldn’t say no. “It’s a rich, creamy sauce with mushroooms and bacon.”
+Up until eating at Buona Forchetta, I had never heard of boscaiola sauce, but when the sweet Italian waiter described the sauce with his heavy Italian accent, I couldn’t say no. “It’s a rich, creamy sauce with mushrooms and bacon.”
 I mean, what’s not to like about that?

 We’ve since eaten that pasta dish over a dozen times and every time we take friends and family to the restaurant, we insist they try it as well.
 So far, we’ve heard nothing but rave reviews!